 We want to get to know you a bit better.
 We will ask you to tell us a bit about yourself and might throw a couple of questions at you.
 There is nothing you need to prepare for this.
 We don't need to see a polished version of you, just the real you.
 We’d like you to speak off the cuff, conversationally, and informally.

 This is 1-to-3 minutes of you moving your bonehouse (which is how Chaucer referred to the human body in Olde English, which’s pretty rad).
 Conventionally, this's a dance combination but it doesn’t have to be.
 It can be anything you’d like.
 If it’s choreographed/invented by you, so much the better.
 You have a couple of options here.
 If you have a suitable space you can share this during your audition slot.
 You may also submit a separate video or you may waive the movement portion of your audition.
 If you choose to waive your dance piece, we will place you as a beginner/intermediate level dancer.
-(Compass Applicants are REQUIRED to submit a movement submission).
+(Compass: Dance for Movers applicants are REQUIRED to submit a movement submission).

 FOR BLUEPRINT: PREPARE THE ABOVE PLUS…